I remember being a zero waste beginner.

 - Commit to keeping a reusable mug in your bag (or desk at work) to avoid single-use cups for hot and cold drinks.

-- Try a grocery shop where you buy all produce trash-free (this means plastic packaging, twist ties, rubber bands, stickers, etc.).
+- Try a grocery shop where you buy all produce trash-free (this means no plastic packaging, twist ties, rubber bands, stickers, etc.).

 - Start an indoor, year-round herb garden in your kitchen and kick unnecessary plastic packaging around store-bought herbs!